cayblood/saltaires/jekyll-site/members.md

 ### Costs

-BHS Membership (society, district, and chapter dues): $177 annually. $10 enrollment fee for new members.
+BHS Membership (society, district, and chapter dues): Around $200 annually.
 Special rates available for youth (25 and under) and seniors (70+ AND 10 years society membership)

 International & District Contests: Make your own arrangements for registration, travel, hotel, and food.
 Varies by location and event.